Sugar Land Personal Injury Lawyer

 When a person suffers severe injuries in an accident in Sugar Land, they will likely face enormous challenges – from dealing with recurring medical bills to loss of income because of an inability to return to work, not to mention pain and emotional distress.

-If you suffered severe injuries or your loved one was killed in an accident caused someone else’s recklessness or carelessness, do not wait until it is too late to take action.
-At Michael P. Fleming & Associates, P.C., our Sugar Land personal injury attorneys handle cases on a contingency fee basis.
+If you suffered severe injuries or your loved one was killed in an accident caused by someone else’s recklessness or carelessness, do not wait until it is too late to take action.
+At Fleming Law, our Sugar Land personal injury attorneys handle cases on a contingency fee basis.
 You won’t owe us anything until we secure compensation for you.

-Michael P. Fleming & Associates, P.C. handles a wide variety of personal injury cases.
+Fleming Law handles a wide variety of personal injury cases.
 Some of the most common kinds of accidents we see include:

 - Car Accidents — Crashes are incredibly common in Sugar Land, and they are one of the most common types of claims insurance companies deal with.
 Insurers are never on your side, and they will actively work to decrease what they have to pay you.
 An attorney can handle all conversations with insurance companies and help negotiate a fair and full settlement.
 A lawyer will be able to conduct an independent investigation into your crash to determine the cause and then hold all liable parties accountable.
 Common causes of car accidents include speeding, distracted driving, or driving while intoxicated (DWI).
 Other crashes are the result of defective parts, design, or maintenance.
 Crashes involving mechanical malfunction or multiple vehicles may have multiple liable parties, including parties other than the drivers.